-For the past forty years, LAB has published a range of books on social, political, economic and cultural issues in Latin America.
+For the past 40 years, LAB has published a range of books on social, political, environmental, economic and cultural issues in Latin America.

 In 2015, LAB started a publishing partnership with Practical Action Publishing.
 All new LAB publications are co-publications with our new partner, who produce, promote, sell and distribute the titles on LAB’s behalf, freeing us to do what we do best: define themes, identify authors, commission, translate (where necessary) and edit wonderful new books.
 Meanwhile, Practical Action Publishing has also taken over distribution of all LAB’s in-print books and has digitised well over 100 LAB titles from LAB’s back catalogue.
 Many are available as e-books, either to individual order, or via a subscription.
 For a full list of available titles and to place an order, click here.